Trump Regrets: Helsinki Vladimir Putin Summit Brings New Wave Of 'TrumpGrets' For Republicans — And On Twitter

 “I just kept waiting, and waiting, and waiting for him to do something.
 Anything.
 I yelled, ‘Stand up for your country, for the love of God!’
 And nothing.
 Not even a peep,” the Republican operative told Sexton.

-Even Fox Business Network hots Neil Cavuto, an ardent Trump backer, labeled Trump’s comments and attitude at the summit “disgusting,” The Hill reports.
-Ailing Senator John McCain, the Republican Party’s 2008 presidential nominee, branded Trump’s press confab with Putin, “one of the most disgraceful performances by an American president in memory,” according to CNN.
+Even Fox Business Network host Neil Cavuto, an ardent Trump backer, labeled Trump’s comments and attitude at the summit “disgusting,” The Hill reports.
+Ailing Senator John McCain, the Republican Party’s 2008 presidential nominee, branded Trump’s press confab with Putin “one of the most disgraceful performances by an American president in memory,” according to CNN.

-McCain was actually early Trump regretter, endorsing Trump for president in 2016, but later pulling his endorsement after a tape surfaced in October of that year on which Trump was heard making crass and sexist remarks about women, and boasting about kissing and sexually grabbing them against their will, The Guardian reported.
+McCain was actually an early Trump regretter, endorsing Trump for president in 2016, but later pulling his endorsement after a tape surfaced in October of that year on which Trump was heard making crass and sexist remarks about women, and boasting about kissing and sexually grabbing them against their will, The Guardian reported.

 The GOP regret over Trump reported by Sexton also spread quickly to Twitter, where dozens of Trump voters posted messages of outrage and regret about Trump following the summit.